-Our lab has developed a suite of methods to analyze native mucus as well as hydrogels built from purified mucins.
-The focus of our lab is on basic mechanisms by which mucus barriers exclude, or allow passage of different molecules and pathogens, and the mechanisms pathogens have evolved to penetrate mucus barriers.
+Our lab has developed a suite of methods to analyze native mucus, hydrogels built from purified mucins, and isolated mucin glycans.
+The focus of our lab is on basic mechanisms by which mucus interacts with pathogens and shapes microbial communities, the mechanisms by which mucus barriers exclude, or allow passage of different molecules and pathogens, as well as the link between dysfunctional mucus barriers and disease.
 We hope to provide the foundation for a theoretical framework that captures general principles governing selectivity in mucus, and likely other biological hydrogels such as the extracellular matrix, and bacterial biofilms.
 The lab’s work may also be the basis for the reconstitution of synthetic polymers and gels that mimic, or are superior to, their natural counterparts.

 Over the past years our laboratory has developed laboratory models for mucosal surfaces to study the effects of mucus and mucins, the major gel-forming constituents of the mucus barrier, on the behavior of prevalent opportunistic pathogens, including Pseudomonas aeruginosa, Candida albicans, and Streptococcus mutans.
 We have discovered that the mucus has a profound influence on the behavior of microbes and specifically, their ability to swim, to settle, and to communicate with each other, and that it can suppress a range of virulence traits including surface attachment, biofilm formation, and horizontal gene transfer.
 Our work furthermore shows that the mucus creates an environment, which stabilizes the viability of microbes while preventing them from doing harm, analogous to the process of microbe domestication.
 This is important – mucus does not control pathogens by killing them, but instead appears to render them docile.
 Our team has created this TEDEd video and other productions (see media page) to explain the fascinating functions of mucus.